turingschool-projects/kwk-level3-swift/sessions/xcode_intro_slides.markdown

 * Create three variables - your name, age, and favorite thing to do during the summer
 * Print to the console a sentence that uses all three of your variables

-* Finish early?
-Print the same sentence out three times, using a loop!

 ---

 # Projects